skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 ## Skippy in your CI pipeline

 Skippy supports execution in CI environments out of the box.
 It has actually been designed for this purpose.
-The only thing you need to do is to commit the .skippy folder to version control.
+The only thing you need to do is to add the .skippy folder to version control.
 This will automatically enable Skippy's Predictive Test Selection when your pipeline runs.

 ## Roadmap